 Having come to superyachts later in life, healthcare entrepreneur Peter Watson is making up for lost time.
-He tells BOAT about his journey to take the helm on board his beloved 26-metre adventurer Grey Wolf...
+He tells Sophia Wilson about his journey to take the helm on board his beloved 26 metre adventurer Grey Wolf...

 “It might surprise you, but my favourite thing to do on board is the early morning watch from four to eight,” says medical entrepreneur and owner-operator Peter Watson.
 “I just sit, think and watch the dawn come up.
 Some of my best business thoughts come to me when I am out on the boat in the middle of nowhere.”